-ARTF 312 2 W Painting: Watercolor + Encaustic
+ARTF 312 2 W Painting: Encaustic

-An introductory exploration of the fundamentals of painting in the mediums of watercolor and encaustic.
-Designed with an emphasis on gaining familiarity with tools and materials as well as developing the technical skills to achieve a desired effect in each media.
+An introductory exploration of the fundamentals of painting in the medium of encaustic.
+Designed with an emphasis on gaining familiarity with tools and materials as well as developing the technical skills to achieve a desired effect.
 One lecture and one laboratory per week.

-ARTF 314 Art for Children
+ARTF 314 3 Arr Art for Children